 Laser treatments can be effective on spider veins and small varicose veins.
 The technique sends strong bursts of light into the vein, which causes the vein to fade and disappear.
-It isn’t safe for some skin types.
+It is safe for only certain skin types, particularly for lighter skin.
 The heat from the laser can be painful.
 Cooling can reduce the pain.
-Treatments take 15-20 minutes; usually two to five treatments are needed.
-It is not effective for varicose veins larger than 3.0 mm (about a tenth of an inch.)
+Treatments take 15 to 20 minutes; usually two to five treatments are needed.
+It is not effective for varicose veins larger than 3.0 millimeters (about a tenth of an inch.)
 It allows usual activity immediately.
 Side effects include:

-- Discolored skin, which disappears in 1-2 months.
+● Discolored skin, which disappears in 1 to 2 months.

 Endovenous techniques (radiofrequency and laser), and surgical procedures are reserved for severe disease.